phong-et/liga-sync/README.md

             -sq, --supper-quick  sync latest Images supper quickly (Recommeded using for one WL) -www, --www          sync with www url
             -http, --http',      sync with http protocol
-            -a, --all            sync all Images
+            -all, --all          sync all Images
             -f, --from <index>   sync from index of WL list -o, --open           open WL's Images folder
+            -log, --log          show log info
+            -url, --url          sync with specific domain (only using for one WL and must use with -all together)

 # Sample statements